-- b.
+b.
 Corridors of Concern: BLM and FS managers will be notified of those corridors of concern set forth by the plaintiffs at Exhibit A and the concerns identified there.
-Managers and the public will be notified that siting projects within these corridors will likely lead to heightened public interest and concern and may: - Be challenged; - Involve significant environmental impacts; - Involve substantially increased or extensive mitigation measures such as offsite mitigation to compensate for impacts to sensitive resources; - Include preparation of an environmental impact statement; - Include consideration of alternatives outside the corridor and consideration of an alternative that denies the requested use; and - Include amendment of the applicable land use plan to modify or delete the corridor of concern and designate an alternative corridor.

-c.
-Use of the FPEIS:

-BLM and FS will be reminded that site-specific projects in a section 368 corridor will require individual NEPA analysis.
+Managers and the public will be notified that siting projects within these corridors will likely lead to heightened public interest and concern and may:

+- Be challenged; - Involve significant environmental impacts; - Involve substantially increased or extensive mitigation measures such as offsite mitigation to compensate for impacts to sensitive resources; - Include preparation of an environmental impact statement; - Include consideration of alternatives outside the corridor and consideration of an alternative that denies the requested use; and - Include amendment of the applicable land use plan to modify or delete the corridor of concern and designate an alternative corridor. - c.
+Use of the FPEIS: - BLM and FS will be reminded that site-specific projects in a section 368 corridor will require individual NEPA analysis.
 The scope of that NEPA review will include analysis of whether the use of that corridor identified in the FPEIS is appropriate in the context of the site-specific project and/or whether additional analysis should be undertaken to modify or delete the corridor and designate an alternative corridor.

-- BLM and FS managers will be directed that tiering to the FPEIS is not a substitute for site-specific analyses of any project proposed within a section 368 corridor and that environmental reviews of projects within section 368 corridors are subject to this settlement agreement and the NEPA regulations at 40 C.F.R. § 1502.20 and 40 C.F.R. § 1508.28. - d.
-Implementation of IOPs: Guidance will include: - Procedures for periodic review and update of IOPs, based on the principles of adaptive management and including stakeholder engagement; - Use of IOPs outside designated corridors on Federal lands; and - Adoption of IOPs considered and approved by the agencies, particularly with reference to wilderness characteristics, wildlife, and special areas. - e.
-Corridor Changes: Guidance will remind managers that revisions, deletions, and additions to section 368 corridors must (at a minimum) meet the requirements specified for these corridors in section 368 of the EPAct and must consider the siting principles identified in section 1.c. above. - 3.
-Training: The BLM and the FS agree to incorporate environmental concerns into agency training regarding the processing of applications for pipeline and electricity transmission ROWs, and to invite participation from representatives of environmental groups, tribes, and industry in such courses.
+- BLM and FS will encourage "incorporation by reference" of data and studies in the FPEIS and other relevant documents, as appropriate for individual projects and consistent with NEPA regulations, in order to reduce bulky and redundant studies. - BLM and FS managers will be directed that tiering to the FPEIS is not a substitute for site-specific analyses of any project proposed within a section 368 corridor and that environmental reviews of projects within section 368 corridors are subject to this settlement agreement and the NEPA regulations at 40 C.F.R. § 1502.20 and 40 C.F.R. § 1508.28. - d.
+Implementation of IOPs: Guidance will include: - Procedures for periodic review and update of IOPs, based on the principles of adaptive management and including stakeholder engagement; - Use of IOPs outside designated corridors on Federal lands; and - Adoption of IOPs considered and approved by the agencies, particularly with reference to wilderness characteristics, wildlife, and special areas.

+e.
+Corridor Changes: Guidance will remind managers that revisions, deletions, and additions to section 368 corridors must (at a minimum) meet the requirements specified for these corridors in section 368 of the EPAct and must consider the siting principles identified in section 1.c. above.

+3. Training: The BLM and the FS agree to incorporate environmental concerns into agency training regarding the processing of applications for pipeline and electricity transmission ROWs, and to invite participation from representatives of environmental groups, tribes, and industry in such courses.
 The BLM and the FS agree to review existing training materials and incorporate an increased emphasis on environmental considerations when siting and permitting pipelines and transmission lines.
 Specifically these courses are the BLM's Electric Systems Short Course offered once annually at the BLM National Training Center in Phoenix, Arizona; the BLM's Pipelines Systems Course offered once annually in Durango, Colorado; and the